 If a hard wall structure is just not in the budget, we recommend looking into a heavier drape that will add weight and substance to your booth.
 Make sure to bring S hooks to hang your curtains from the pipe structure, as it is shared with your neighbor, so cannot be draped into their space.
 Or try mixing a hardwall at the back with curtained sides for a polished but more budget (and storage) friendly display.

 Whatever you choose, we advise that you stay away from grids.
-We know they can be tempting, especially when there is lot to hang, but starting in 2020 grids will no longer be allowed in the show so you need to make alternative plans.
+We know they can be tempting, especially when there is lot to hang, but as of 2020, grids are no longer allowed in the show so you need to make alternative plans.

 Last but not least, make sure your display makes the most of vertical booth space, but keep all display, lighting and signage within the 8’ height limit.